ZopaPublic/react-components/README.md

 - The typescript library for the react components

-- A website for to show and try the components managed with [React-styleguidist](https://react-styleguidist.js.org) which provides a development environment, a style guide website, interactive playground and other cool tools.
+- A website to show and try the components managed with [React-styleguidist](https://react-styleguidist.js.org) which provides a development environment, a style guide website, interactive playground and other cool tools.